techidaily/site-win11-tips/source/_posts/fix-crashing-file-explorer-on-windows-11-now.md

  When you boot Windows in a clean boot state, it only runs essential programs and processes.
 This can help you determine if the File Explorer crashes are caused by a faulty third-party app or program.

- We have a detailed guide on[how to perform a clean boot on Windows 11](https://www.makeuseof.com/clean-boot-windows-11/) .
+ We have a detailed guide on [how to perform a clean boot on Windows 11](https://www.makeuseof.com/clean-boot-windows-11/) .
 Follow the steps outlined there to enter clean boot mode.
 If File Explorer functions correctly while in this state, it means the background app or program causing the issue got disabled.
 You can consider removing any recently installed apps or programs to resolve the issue for good.

 ## 8\.
 Apply Some Generic Fixes to Fix File Explorer Crashes

  If the above fixes don’t work or if you experience similar issues with other programs, you can try out some of the generic solutions to fix issues with Windows.
 Let's go over all of them one by one.

 * **Run an SFC Scan:** [Performing an SFC (or System File Checker) scan](https://www.makeuseof.com/system-file-checker-sfc-windows/) will allow Windows to examine your PC for corrupt or damaged system files and repair them.
 * **Scan for Malware:** The presence of malware or viruses can cause File Explorer to misbehave on Windows.
-You can[use Microsoft Defender’s offline scan to detect and remove malware](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) from your PC.
+You can [use Microsoft Defender’s offline scan to detect and remove malware](https://www.makeuseof.com/how-to-remove-malware-using-microsoft-defenders-offline-scan/) from your PC.
 * **Clear Temporary Files:** Having an excessive number of temporary files on your PC can have a negative impact on your system's performance.
-Hence, it’s a good idea to[delete temporary files in Windows 11](https://www.makeuseof.com/windows-11-delete-temporary-files/) .
+Hence, it’s a good idea to [delete temporary files in Windows 11](https://www.makeuseof.com/windows-11-delete-temporary-files/) .
 * **Install Windows Updates:** Such issues can also occur due to a buggy or outdated Windows build.
-You can try[installing all the pending Windows updates](https://www.makeuseof.com/windows-11-install-updates/) and see if that solves your problem.
+You can try [installing all the pending Windows updates](https://www.makeuseof.com/windows-11-install-updates/) and see if that solves your problem.

 ## Use File Explorer Again Without Any Interruptions